watertap-org/watertap/docs/technical_reference/unit_models/zero_order_unit_models/aeration_basin_zo.rst

 Model Type
 ------------------
 This unit model is formulated as a {single-input, double-output} model form.
-See documentation for the {single-input, double-output} helper function.
+See documentation for :ref:`Single Inlet - Double Outlet Helper Methods<sido_methods>`.

 Energy Consumption
 ------------------